sethoscope/clover-pixel-dungeon/README.md

 This fork adds:

-- a **wand of anti-magic**, which temporarily suppresses a target's magical abilities,
+- a **wand of anti-magic**, which temporarily suppresses a target's magical abilities;
-- a **flying carpet** artifact, and
+- a **flying carpet** artifact;
-- a **Forgetful** challenge, which makes identification of potions and scrolls temporary.
+- a **Forgetful** challenge, which makes identification of potions and scrolls temporary;
+- a rare **Four-Leaf Clover** plant, which gives brief loot-related luck when trampled;
+- and cosmetic changes related to the title.

 If you'd like to work with the code, you can find the following guides in `/docs`: